pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 apt-get install postgresql libpq-dev
 ```

-And then we can tell cargo to only install diesel-cli with support for PostgresQL:
+And then we can tell cargo to only install diesel-cli with support for PostgreSQL:

 ```bash
 cargo install diesel_cli --no-default-features --features postgres